 Shallow stony soils will drain earlier and faster than deeper and heavier soils.
 More substantial reductions in nitrate leaching occur in the mid to late part of the catch crop growth cycle, from mid-September onwards under Canterbury conditions, when a rapid increase in canopy expansion creates demand for N uptake by the crop.
-Figure 12 shows leaching losses over the high-risk period in Canterbury, and although the August sown oat catch crop did not reduce leaching as much as the earlier sown July catch crop, it still reduced N losses by 33%.
+Figure 14 shows leaching losses over the high-risk period in Canterbury, and although the August sown oat catch crop did not reduce leaching as much as the earlier sown July catch crop, it still reduced N losses by 33%.

-Figure 12.
+Figure 14.
 Monthly mineral nitrogen (N) leached in wet year from a light soil in 2017 following artificial urine deposition in July, after sowing of an oat catch crop in early July or early August, Canterbury.

 The earlier the catch crop is established, the greater the potential to reduce N leaching.
 However, there can be significant challenges with sowing of catch crops in the middle of winter, particularly in wet and cold conditions.
 The weather will be an important factor affecting whether you can get onto the paddock after the grazing event to establish a catch crop.
+For cold tolerant crops (e.g. cereals, Italian ryegrass), soil temperatures ideally need to be at 4°C or above.
 In some years, particularly on heavily pugged and/or fine-textured soils, sowing may not be possible until spring.
 On heavy poorly-drained soils where N leaching losses are not as prevalent, delaying sowing until spring may not actually compromise potential environmental gains.
 Importantly, trial data has indicated that successful catch crop emergence is only hindered by gravimetric soil moisture contents that are 40% or above for prolonged periods of time, therefore, only under particularly rare circumstances is it likely that catch crops will fail due to high moisture content.